 For quite a while there has been a huge vitamin C hype in the beauty field.
 Supplements are sold everywhere and so are the vitamin C serums that promise youthful skin with fewer wrinkles.
-Now unless you have experienced some remarkable results yourself, you may be wondering if it’s really working or not.
-Can vitamin C really make you look younger?
+But how important is vitamin C for skin and prevention of aging?
+And is it true that this “miracle vitamin” can make you look younger?

-A simplified answer would be yes.
+A simplified answer would be yes it can, and yes it is super important for your skin health.
 Because vitamin C is an antioxidant, protecting your skin against free radicals that increase the aging process.
 And it’s also an important roleplayer in the synthesis of collagen, which we need for firmer skin.
 BUT it is not as simple as buying pills or any serum out there in order to get results.
 Some products can even harm you.
-In this article, I will explain all you need to know about vitamin C for skin benefits.
+In this article, I will explain all you need to know about vitamin C for skin health.
 And clarify whether or not you need pills or serum.

 It’s quite a long post and below you’ll find what I will cover.
 If you are short on time you can jump to any part you are most interested in.
 And definitely don’t skip the summary 🙂